 A student ID card is a personal card which serves as proof of identity for examinations or borrowing library books.
 You will receive instructions on how to request your student ID card.

 To help you get started, the Graduate School of Communication organises a mandatory introduction day for all new (pre-)Master’s students.
-Usually this day is held on Tuesday or Thursday before the first week of classes, so be sure to save the date.
-Depending on your start moment, the invitation and programme will be sent mid-August or mid-January.
+If you start the (pre-)Master's in September 2023 your introduction day will be on Thursday 31 August 2023, so be sure to save this date and arrive in Amsterdam well on time.
+The invitation and programme will be sent in mid-August.